luminovang/luminova/README.md

 # About Luminova!

 Luminova is a PHP framework built for speed and efficiency, designed to enhance your existing coding skills.
-At Luminova, we prioritize performance and offer feature customization through the `env` file, ensuring that you only include what you need for your specific project.
-This approach allows you to enable only the necessary features and choose how you want your template rendering and implementation to look.
+At Luminova, we prioritize performance by offering feature customization through the env file.
+This ensures the framework includes only what's needed for your project, based on the features you enable.
+This approach allows you to enable or disable necessary features and choose your preferred template rendering and coding style.

-By default, we provide access to the `Template` object within your views, enabling the use of the `$this` keyword within template files.
-This can be disabled if you prefer your views to be rendered in isolation, using the custom keyword `$self` to access application objects.
+Luminova, provide access to the `Template` object within the view files, allowing you to call template methods and properties using `$this` keyword within template files.
+This can be disabled if you prefer your views to be rendered in isolation, disabling it will allow you to access exported application classes using custom keyword `$self`.

 To get started with Luminova, please visit our [official documentation](https://luminova.ng/docs).